Skip to main content

 Before we set these up, make sure you have a Merchant Account set up correctly in your Adyen environment.

-Adyen API credential
+Adyen API credentials

 After setting up this API credential, you can generate an API key for this specific credential.
 Generate the key and store it someplace safe, you can't see or copy this key after saving.